Mrs. Harris Goes to Paris poster

 The inciting incident occurs at 13 minutes when Mrs. Harris becomes transfixed by the Dior dress, igniting an impossible dream: she will save money to buy her own Dior gown in Paris, despite it costing 500 pounds—a fortune for a cleaning woman..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Mrs. Harris boards a plane to Paris—her first flight ever—making the active choice to pursue her dream despite everyone's doubts and her own fears.
+This illustrates the protagonist's commitment to Mrs. Harris boards a plane to Paris—her first flight ever—making the active choice to pursue her dream despite everyone's doubts and her own fears.
 She crosses into a new world., moving from reaction to action.

 The Collapse moment at 86 minutes (74% through) represents the emotional nadir.
 Here, Mrs. Harris's dress is destroyed in an accident at a party.
 Her dream literally goes up in smoke.
-She faces the crushing reality that perhaps she never belonged in this world after all—a death of her aspiration., illustrates the protagonist at their lowest point.
+She faces the crushing reality that perhaps she never belonged in this world after all—a death of her aspiration., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 80% of the runtime.
 The Dior workers rally together, revealing they've been inspired by Mrs. Harris's courage and authenticity.
 She realizes her impact wasn't about the dress—it was about proving that dreams and dignity belong to everyone.
 New resolve to fight for Dior itself., demonstrating the transformation achieved throughout the journey.